LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 local_gz_ws="/YOURPATH/Summer_School/blueboat_ardupilot_SITL/gz_ws"
 local_SITL_Models="/YOURPATH/Summer_School/blueboat_ardupilot_SITL/SITL_Models"
 ```
+(You can open it with Visual Studio Code, for example, to adjust the lines)

-Now open a terminal and run the container:
+### Now open a terminal and run the container:
 #### 1. Go to the Docker folder:
 ```bash
 cd gazebosim_blueboat_ardupilot_sitl/blueboat_sitl/docker